coditory/changelog-parser/README.md

 [![GitHub Action Build](https://github.com/coditory/changelog-parser-action/workflows/Build/badge.svg)](https://github.com/coditory/changelog-parser-action/actions?query=workflow%3ABuild+branch%3Amaster)
 [![Coverage Status](https://coveralls.io/repos/github/coditory/changelog-parser-action/badge.svg?branch=master)](https://coveralls.io/github/coditory/changelog-parser-action?branch=master)

-> A GitHub action that parses your `CHANGELOG.md` written in [Keep a Changelog format](https://github.com/olivierlacan/keep-a-changelog).
+> A GitHub action that parses `CHANGELOG.md` written in [Keep a Changelog format](https://github.com/olivierlacan/keep-a-changelog).

 ## Usage

 ### Inputs
-- `path` (optional) - Path to the CHANGELOG file.
-If path is not specified tha ection will look for a changelog is standard locations (`changelog.md`, `CHANGELOG.md`, ...).
+- `path` (optional) - Path to the changelog file.
+  - By default action will look for a changelog is standard locations (`changelog.md`, `CHANGELOG.md`, ...).
 - `version` (optional) - Version of the changelog entry to parse.
-By default the last released version is used.
+  - By default the last released version is used.
+If changelog has no released versions, action will return an empty entry (no error raised).
+  - When version is defined but not available in the changelog then an error is raised.

 ### Outputs
-- `version` - Version of the log entry found.
-Ex: `2.0.0`.
+- `version` - Version from the changelog entry.
+Example: `2.0.0`.
-- `date` - Release date of the log entry found.
-Ex: `2020-08-22`.
+- `date` - Release date from the changelog entry.
+Example: `2020-08-22`.
-- `status` - Status of the log entry found (`prereleased`, `released`, `unreleased`).
+- `status` - Status from the changelog entry.
+One of: (`prereleased`, `released`, `unreleased`).
-- `description` - Description text of the log entry found.
+- `description` - Content from the changelog entry found.

 ### Example
 Typical `README.md` file: